majoranimal/PipeWire-Audio-Router/README.md

 # PipeWire-Audio-Router
 A script to simply the creation of virtual cables and routing of sound between apps and devices.

+This script was created as an attempt to use my motherboards "pro audio" to control my speakers, in an attempt to do that I got sidetracked and made this.

 # Usage
 ```
 -i --input: